Tula, Russia: Transportation

 Since 1867, there has been a railway connection between Tula and Moscow.
 Tula is a major railway junction with trains to Moscow, Oryol, Kursk and Kaluga.
 The Moscow to Simferopol M2 motorway runs past the city.
 City transport is provided by trams, trolleybuses, buses, and marshrutkas.
 Tula trams, trolleybuses, and bus routes are operated by "Tulgorelectrotrans" (Tula city electrotransport company).
-Klokovo (air base) of the Russian Air Force is located nearby.
+The Russian Air Force base Klokovo is located nearby.

 Religion

 Most of Tula's churches are Russian Orthodox churches.
-Next in number are Protestants and Catholics.
-Non-Christian organizations that are present include Muslims, Jews, Hare Krishna, Buddhists and Taoists.
+Next in number are Catholics and Protestants.
+Other religions present in the city include Muslims, Jews, Hare Krishna, Buddhists and Taoists.